-24-Hour Service Sheriff's office takes part in 'No Shave November' BY SHERRY HAMILTON iff's Office is participating this year for the first time in the national cancer awareness fundraiser "No Shave Novemcampaign encourages participants to "embrace their hair" and grow a beard or a mustache, said Investigator April Edwards, who is the spokesperson for the local initiative.
+Sheriff's office takes part in 'No Shave November' BY SHERRY HAMILTON iff's Office is participating this year for the first time in the national cancer awareness fundraiser "No Shave November.' patients lose their hair dur- search and education last ing treatment, the monthlong year, said Edwards, with the campaign encourages participants to "embrace their hair" and grow a beard or a mustache, said Investigator April Edwards, who is the spokesperson for the local initiative.
 They can also let their legs go natural and skip waxing appointments in order to "evoke conversation and raise cancer raiser this year is particularly awareness," she said, and the meaningful for the sheriff's money they save on grooming and shaving can be donated to raise funds for cancer education and research.
 Each participating employee must donate \$50 in advance to participate in the fundraiser, said Edwards, and they're encouraged to ask friends and family members to donate additional funds, as well.
-As an incentive, officers and other employees will compete for prizes in such categories as "Best-Looking Beard" "Most Donated Funds."
+As an incentive, officers and other employees will compete for prizes in such categories as "Best-Looking Beard" and "Most Donated Funds."
 Edwards said the annual campaign began in 2007, when a Chicago resident named Matthew Hill died of colon cancer and his children wanted to raise cancer awareness.
 She said the fundraiser had become popular with police departments and sheriff's offices because it's good for officers' morale to have a month when there's a more relaxed attitude toward the The Mathews County Sher- usual rigorous grooming requirements, especially in November, when many hunters like to grow their beards for added warmth.
-No Shave November raised Because so many cancer \$1.76 million for cancer repatients lose their hair dur- search and education last ing treatment, the monthlong year, said Edwards, with the funds divvied up among 10 different cancer organizations, among them The American Cancer Fund, the GO2 Foundation for Lung Cancer, the Pediatric Brain Tumor Foundation, and the Testicular Cancer Society.
-Participating in the fundoffice, she said, since cancer has "hit close to home," with some people in the office currently waging their own bat- "Everyone knows someone who's been affected by cancer," Edwards said.
+No Shave November raised Because so many cancer \$1.76 million for cancer refunds divvied up among 10 different cancer organizations, among them The American Cancer Fund, the GO2 Foundation for Lung Cancer, the Pediatric Brain Tumor Foundation, and the Testicular Cancer Society.
+Participating in the fundoffice, she said, since cancer has "hit close to home," with some people in the office currently waging their own battles.
+"Everyone knows someone who's been affected by cancer," Edwards said.
 "We ask our community-if you see our officers out and about with their beards in November, please know they are showing support for this campaign.'
-Residents who would like to support the effort may make a donation online under the team name Mathews County Sheriff's Office at https://noshave.org/member/mathewscounty-sheriffs-office. are also welcome to drop by the sheriff's office in Liberty Square at 10622 Buckley Hall Road, Mathews, and make a personal donation.
+Residents who would like to support the effort may make a donation online under the team name Mathews County Sheriff's Office at https://noshave.org/member/mathewscounty-sheriffs-office.
+They are also welcome to drop by the sheriff's office in Liberty Square at 10622 Buckley Hall Road, Mathews, and make a personal donation.